 • After the damage occurs, immediately call up your insurance company and a local contractor.
 This is especially important if a large area of where you live was affected, such as your whole city and surrounding cities.
 Almost all insurance companies and contractors work on a first-come, first-served basis so making calls as quickly as possible can be crucial.

 • However, as with wind damage claims, don’t sign up for the first company that comes to you after a major storm.
-Storm chasing contractors will show up at your house, promise you incredible rates and results, then may provide subpar work that isn’t noticeable until a few years down the line or until after they have skipped town.
+Storm chasing contractors may show up at your house, promise you incredible rates and results, then may provide subpar work that isn’t noticeable until a few years down the line or until after they have skipped town.
 So, don’t let yourself become the target of predatory contractors, as they won’t provide the best performance compared to local, long-term contractors.
+It is also very important to understand that in most states it is illegal for contractors to adjuster insurance claims on your behalf.

 • Once you’ve found a contractor and talked with your insurance company, meet with them to discuss this claim.
 Often, when a large geographic area was affected by hail damage, insurance companies may deploy insurance adjusters from different parts of the country.
 By meeting in person with your adjuster, it’s easier to voice complaints and issues then and there as opposed to over the phone when you may not have their full attention.